Facebook Messenger app gets a secret 'dark mode' – here's how to enable it

 Once you've done that, several moon emoji will rain down over your conversation screen, letting you know that the feature has been unlocked and can be toggled on or off within the app's settings menu.

-Some users have reported instances of a pop-up window that will inform you of the new feature, though that didn't happen in our experience.
-If you do receive the pop-up without the raining emoji, double-tap the message or restart the app.
+Some users have reported instances of a pop-up window that will inform you of the new feature, though it appears that it doesn't happen for everyone.